Find Your Local Audiologist

 What else might cause tinnitus?

-The cause for tinnitus can be due to a variety of different factors.
+The cause of tinnitus can be due to a variety of different factors.
 Usually, tinnitus is caused by noise-induced hearing loss and can start in the middle or inner ear.
 Other causes include:

 • Age-related hearing loss